 The fifth annual Luskin Summit featured a keynote session, the unveiling of our annual poll about life in Los Angeles and a closing session, plus six breakout discussions.
 The keynote speaker for this year’s Luskin Summit was Los Angeles City Council President Paul Krekorian.

 The half-day event took place at the UCLA Faculty Club on Wednesday, April 19, 2023.

 Quality of Life Index

-Former public official and current UCLA professor Zev Yaroslavsky will unveil the results of his seventh annual poll of Los Angeles County residents on their satisfaction with their lives across nine categories.
+Former public official and current UCLA professor Zev Yaroslavsky unveiled the results of his eighth annual poll of Los Angeles County residents on their satisfaction with their lives across nine categories.

 Ever-rising homelessness has been designated as an emergency by both the city and county of Los Angeles, yet roughly 70,000 unhoused people continue to sleep outside or in vehicles.
 Mayor Karen Bass and other elected officials have pledged to work together to address this complex issue in a compassionate, effective manner.
 But what is actually being done?
 Attendees were able to get answers from decision-makers at the state, city and county levels who are directly involved in ensuring that shelter and supportive services are getting to the people who need them most.

 Six breakout sessions took place.
 Here are summary descriptions:

 - CALIFORNIA’S ZERO EMISSIONS VEHICLE PLANS— NECESSARY, BUT INSUFFICIENT: California plans to phase out new gasoline vehicle sales starting in three years and will eliminate all sales by 2035.
 It’s a necessary step toward public health, equity and climate goals.
 But is it sufficient?
 The Institute of Transportation Studies at UCLA will lead a panel discussion about the consequences of rapid transportation electrification without addressing driving activity — and who is most likely to get left behind.